-Routines can be challenging to create and maintain, but when you consider the amount of time, anxiety, stress, and frustration they battle, putting the energy into creating and maintaining your routines makes much more sense.
-Let’s talk about how to build strong and lasting business routines.If you’ve been around Calyx and Corolla for awhile, you’ll know that I’m a
+It can be challenging to build strong and lasting business routines, but when you consider the amount of time, stress, and frustration they combat, putting the energy into creating routines makes much more sense.
+Today I’m taking you through each step in how to build strong and lasting business routines!

 How to Build Strong and Lasting Business Routines

-I’m sharing 6 steps in this how-to.
-You may find that you require fewer or additional steps.
-As I always say, make this work for you!
+I’m sharing 6 steps in today’s how-to.
+As you work through each one, you may find that you require fewer or additional steps.
+Tweak this and make it work for you.